GStreamer/gstreamer/markdown/design/tracing.md

 ## latency

-- register to buffer and event flow
+- register to buffer, event and query flow
 - send custom event on buffer flow at source elements
-- catch events on event transfer at sink elements
+- catch events on event transfer at sink pads

 ## meminfo (not yet implemented)